Clarkson Frederick Stanfield: Mature career

-Meanwhile, Stanfield developed his skills as an easel painter, especially of marine subjects; he first exhibited at the Royal Academy in 1820 and continued, with only a few early interruptions, to his death.
+Meanwhile, Stanfield developed his skills as an easel painter, especially of marine subjects; he first exhibited at the Royal Academy at the 1820 Exhibition and continued, with only a few early interruptions, to his death.
 He was also a founder member of the Society of British Artists (from 1824) and its president for 1829, and exhibited there and at the British Institution, where in 1828 his picture Wreckers off Fort Rouge gained a premium of 50 guineas.

 He was elected Associate Member of the Royal Academy in 1832, and became a full Academician in February 1835.
-His elevation was in part a result of the interest of William IV who, having admired his St. Michael's Mount at the Academy in 1831 (now in the National Gallery of Victoria, Australia), commissioned two works from him of the Opening of New London Bridge (1832) and The Entrance to Portsmouth Harbour.
-Both remain in the Royal Collection.
+His elevation was in part a result of the interest of William IV who, having admired his St. Michael's Mount at the Academy Exhibition of 1831 (now in the National Gallery of Victoria, Australia), commissioned two works from him of The Opening of New London Bridge (1832) and Portsmouth Harbour.
+Both were displayed at the 1832 Academy Exhibition and remain in the Royal Collection.